Through its programmes the Commission provides support across the whole health and disability sector to improve service safety and quality.

 Partners In Care

-Consumer engagement involves consumers being actively involved in decision making about health and disability services at every level, including governance, planning and policy development.
+Partners in care involves actively engaging consumers in decision making about health and disability services at every level, including governance, planning and policy development.

 Reducing Perioperative Harm